Ezer Weizman

-Ezer Weizman (עזר ויצמן, /he/; 15 June 1924 – 24 April 2005) was an Israeli major general and politician who served as the president of Israel, first elected in 1993 and re-elected in 1998.
+Ezer Weizman (עֵזֶר וַיְצְמָן, /he/; 15 June 1924 – 24 April 2005) was an Israeli major general and politician who served as the president of Israel, first elected in 1993 and re-elected in 1998.
 Before the presidency, Weizman was commander of the Israeli Air Force and Minister of Defense.

 Biography

 Ezer Weizman was born in Tel Aviv in the British Mandate of Palestine on 15 June 1924 to Yechiel and Yehudit Weizmann.
 His father was an agronomist originally from Pinsk, whereas his mother's family had been among the founders of Rishon LeZion.
 Weizman was a nephew of Israel's first president, Chaim Weizmann.

 He grew up in Acre and Haifa, and attended the Hebrew Reali School.
 He married Reuma Schwartz, sister of Ruth Dayan, wife of Moshe Dayan, and they had two children, Shaul and Michal.

 Weizman enlisted in the British Army in 1942 during World War II and served as a truck driver in the Western Desert campaign in Egypt and Libya.
 In 1943, he joined the Royal Air Force (RAF) and attended aviation school in Rhodesia.
 He served with the RAF in Egypt and then India until 1945.
 Weizman ended his service in the RAF as a sergeant pilot but did not obtain any operational experience.

 Between 1944 and 1946, he was a member of the Irgun underground in Mandatory Palestine.
 From 1946 to 1947, he studied aeronautics in England.
 During 1947, in the midst of his studies, he became involved in a plot to assassinate General Evelyn Barker, commander of the British forces in Mandatory Palestine at the time.
 He and another Irgun operative had planned to mine the road outside Barker's house in London, but after attracting the suspicions of Scotland Yard, he left England, ending the plot.